 A UX portfolio is a must for any designer in the industry.
 It’s your chance to present your work at its best and provide in-depth case studies that expose your creative process and reflect who you are as a designer.

 Whether you’re a freelancer or are looking for a full-time job, potential clients or employers will almost always expect to see a polished UX design portfolio.
 Without one, they might not consider you for the position.
-That’s why you should take some time for introspection, harness your best web design skills and create an impressive portfolio to showcase your skills.
+That’s why you should take some time for introspection, harness your best web design skills and create an impressive portfolio website to showcase your work.

 For ideas on what to include in your portfolio, how to structure it and much more, take a look at this selection of UX portfolio examples, all created on Wix.
 Plus, we’ve added a list of best practices to take into account when creating your own UX design portfolio:

 01. Sophie Brittain